kylewinfield/Assignment2/index.md

 <p>
 Reflecting on this project it is clear to see that the idea is very ambitious and it is very unrealistic for the two of us to produce much of anything given the skills we currently possess, and the time that is given to us.
 <br>
 Once again, I feel as though me and Kyle work fast and efficiently together.
-However similarly to last assignment, we have given ourself man power and time constraints that were possibly unnecessary that definitely create pressure that otherwise does not need to exist.
+However similarly to last assignment, we have given ourselves man power and time constraints that were possibly unnecessary that definitely create pressure that otherwise does not need to exist.
-It surprised me just how compliated the process of developing let alone a game idea, but actually needing to go and create such a thing is a very big project.
+It surprised me just how complicated the process of developing let alone a game idea, but actually needing to go and create such a thing is a very big project.
 <br>
 While working in groups I've learnt how organised things need to be in order to stay on top of the tasks at hand, staying in touch with your group members is very important for a successful project.
 </p>